 - RH and Yom Kippur Machzor

-- Gifts: If you plan on going a lot to family (an aunt, brother…) , sometimes it’s easier taking care of these in advance if they won’t take up a lot of space.
+- Gifts: If you plan on going often to family (an aunt, brother…) , sometimes it’s easier to take care of these in advance if they won’t take up a lot of space.

 - Journal if you want to keep one during the year

 - Laundry Bags (2 so you can wash the bag and use the other)

 - Photos/Collages/Family Photos

 - A throw blanket if you don’t like people sitting on your bed

 - Brush/Hair Accessories

 - Blow dryer/Iron – Note the voltage is different – bring a converter